Join Us

 If you want to shape the questions we can answer and make sure the data is actually good, we want to talk.

-We’re looking for a computational optics engineer to model, simulate, and improve the imaging performance of our space telescopes, and to connect those models to what we build and measure.
+Model, simulate, and improve the imaging performance of our space telescopes.
+Connect our models to what we build and measure.

 You will